-- (1) The determination of the structure of nuclear matter at the extremes of stability and angular momentum thus driving the development of the understanding of the strong interaction on the nuclear scale and the synthesis of new atomic elements. - (2) The study of key nuclear reactions important for energy generation and nucleosynthesis in a variety of astrophysical sites, from quiescent stars to explosive events (novae, supernovae, and X-ray bursters) and stellar mergers - (3) The nature of the strong force within hadrons through the characterisation of mesons and baryons, the determination of the quark and gluonic structure of nucleons and the nature of matter an instant after the Big Bang (the Quark Gluon Plasma QGP)
+- (1) The determination of the structure of nuclear matter at the extremes of stability and angular momentum thus driving the development of the understanding of the strong interaction on the nuclear scale and the synthesis of new atomic elements. - (2) The study of key nuclear reactions important for energy generation and nucleosynthesis in a variety of astrophysical sites, from quiescent stars to explosive events (novae, supernovae, and X-ray bursters) and stellar mergers including the recently observed neutron-star mergers. - (3) The nature of the strong force within hadrons through the characterisation of mesons and baryons, the determination of the quark and gluonic structure of nucleons and the nature of matter an instant after the Big Bang (the Quark Gluon Plasma QGP).